Chapter 9.2 Trading, Merchants, and Markets

 Foot Peddlers

 These merchants carry equipment on them, and merely sell via player to player trades using the default trading mechanics.
+They can use skills to carry large backpacks and not be affected by over encumbrance, but will lose the ability to roll dodge.

 Peddler Stall